JoseBlanca/programming_paradigms/structure.md

 ## desventajas de OOP

 Una desventaja de la programación orientada a objetos es que, para un principiante, es más compleja que la procedural y otra es que suele ser más verbose.

+Procedural is more simple than object oriented and functional, so if you are starting in programming, procedural might be easier.

 ## lists comprenhesions